Monitors - New UI

 NOTE Tickets will be assigned the AEM Alert ticket category in Autotask whether they are automatically generated by a monitor that was configured to create tickets or manually created from an alert raised by a monitor that was not configured to create tickets.

-NOTE If a monitor is configured to create a ticket when an alert is raised but the device cannot get synchronized to Autotask (for example, the contract or contact of the Autotask configuration item is inactive, the device sync is switched off, etc.), Datto RMM will queue the device sync event and will attempt to create a ticket three times (every time a device sync is triggered, approximately once every minute).
-If the device fails to be synchronized within this time frame, a ticket will still be created for the corresponding Autotask company containing the device name and ID and a link to the device in Datto RMM.
-In case the Datto RMM site is no longer mapped to an Autotask company, a ticket will be created for the zero account.
+NOTE If a monitor is configured to create a ticket when an alert is raised but the device cannot get synchronized to Autotask (for example, the contract or contact of the Autotask configuration item is inactive, the device sync is switched off, and so forth), Datto RMM will queue the device sync event and will attempt to create a ticket three times (every time a device sync is triggered, approximately once every minute).
+If the device fails to synchronize within this time frame, a ticket will still be created for the corresponding Autotask organization containing the device name and ID and a link to the device in Datto RMM.
+In case the Datto RMM site is no longer mapped to an Autotask organization, a ticket will be created for the zero account.

 NOTE If the ticket creation fails (for example, because of changes made to credentials, queues, categories, security settings, and so forth), a notification email will be sent to the email addresses set to receive alerts.
-If no email address listed under Setup > Account Settings > Email Recipients (legacy UI) or Setup > Global Settings > Email Recipients (New UI) has Alerts selected, then the failed ticket email will default to the email address configured under Setup > My Info > Account Email.
-Refer to Email Recipients in Account Settings (legacy UI) and Email Recipients in Global Settings (New UI).
+If no email address listed under Setup > Global Settings > Email Recipients has Alerts selected, then the failed ticket email will default to the email address configured under Setup > Account Settings > Account email.
+Refer to Email Recipients in Global Settings.
 The notification email will specify the error message and the reason for the error.

 ConnectWise PSA